 While the alleged murder took place in Winona County, the trial will unfold in Mankato, the seat of Blue Earth County.
 Judge Winona Judge Nancy Buytendorp supported a defense motion to change the venue for the trial, saying it would be difficult to select an impartial jury in Winona County due to extensive pre-trial publicity.

 KARE 11's Lou Raguse, who has covered the case extensively, says proceedings will open with motions at 10 a.m.
 Monday, with the jury selection kicking off at 1 p.m.
-The process of seating a jury is expected to last about a week, with the trial itself anticipated to stretch out for most of October.
+The jury panel will consist of 17 members, including five alternates.
+The process of seating that jury is expected to last about a week with opening statements tentatively set for Monday, Oct.
+14. The trial itself is expected to stretch out for most of October.

 Fravel is charged with two counts of first-degree murder - one for murder while committing domestic abuse and one for premeditated murder - along with two additional counts of second-degree murder.